Do you remember how many websites you visited one time only and never went back to?

 Don't take it from me, but it's perfectly possible.

 And how do you make it not so?
-How to make your website one that people want to go back to?
+How do you make your website one that people want to go back to?

 Here is a quick answer to this question:

-Make an impression and get people find out more about it.
+Make an impression and get people to find out more about it.
 Through your own assistance.

 That means you need a perfect user experience and a well-prepared onboarding process.